kjelloh/freecad-playground/FreeCAD-1_0-Ultimate-Beginners-Crash-Course-in-1-hour-for-3D-printing-CAD-Lesson-Tutorial/README.md

 ![The View Sketch tool button](image-3.png)

 AHA!
-When I click the 'Create sketch' tool button I *actually go* to a '
+When I click the 'Create sketch' tool button I *actually go* to a 'sketch' workbench?

 ![The Sketcher selected in the workbench drop-down list](image-4.png)